7 Best Pumpkin Patches, Corn Mazes, Haunted Houses and Halloween Events In And Around Marble Falls

 Fall is one of the best times of the year at Gregg Ranch in Marble Falls.
 With nearly perfect weather and numerous holiday festivals and activities, there are so many options to celebrate the season.
-Here’s a list of seven spooky and sweet fall events or activities you can enjoy in and around Marble Falls or from the comfort of your own home.
+Here’s a list of seven pumpkin patches, corn mazes, haunted houses and other Halloween activities you can enjoy in and around Marble Falls or from the comfort of your own home.

 Sweet Berry Farm is a must-see for all Marble Falls residents and visitors.
 Throughout autumn, from September 19 to November 8, guests have the chance to not only pick pumpkins from the beautiful pumpkin patch, but also participate in an array of activities including hayrides, corn mazes, scarecrow stuffing, pony rides and much more.
 It is recommended to wear comfortable clothes and closed-toed shoes as well as sunscreen and a hat.
 All Farmhands will be wearing face coverings and using sanitizer often.
 Sweet Berry Farm does recommend patrons wear masks.